We deliver responsible, sustainable tourism Find Out How >

 Body Layers:

-• Midweight fleece layers
+• Midweight fleece layer

-• Waterproof shell layer – top and bottom
+• Waterproof shell layer – top and bottom.

 Headgear and Handwear:

-• Lightweight inner gloves
+• Lightweight inner gloves.
+Several pairs.

 • Warm hat and buff